 The SGE category was created by Congress as a way to apply an important, but limited, set of conflict of interest requirements to a group of individuals who provide important, but limited, services to the Government.
 SGEs were originally conceived as a "hybrid" class, in recognition of the fact that the "simple categories of 'employee' and 'non-employee' are no longer adequate to describe the multiplicity of ways in which modern government gets its work done."
 B. Manning, Federal Conflict of Interest Law 30 (1964).
-It is crucial to distinguish SGEs both from regular employees and from individuals who are not Federal employees at all. distinctions are important because SGEs are subject to less restrictive conflict of interest requirements than regular employees, but are subject to more restrictive requirements than non-employees, who generally are not covered by the conflict of interest laws at all.
+It is crucial to distinguish SGEs both from regular employees and from individuals who are not Federal employees at all.
+These distinctions are important because SGEs are subject to less restrictive conflict of interest than non-employees, who generally are not covered by the conflict of interest laws at all.